EntityGraphQL/EntityGraphQL/README.md

 - Fields - the core part, select the fields you want, including selecting the fields of sub-objects in the object graph
 - Aliases (`{ cheapProperties: properties(maxCost: 100) { id name } }`)
 - Arguments
-  - Add fields that take required or optional arguments to fullfill the query
+  - Add fields that take required or optional arguments
   - See `schemaProvider.AddField("name", paramTypes, selectionExpression, "description");` in "Customizing the schema" below for more on custom fields
 - Mutations - see `AddMutationFrom<TType>(TType mutationClassInstance)` and details below under Mutation
 - Schema introspection